5 Nigerian cities that speak the best pidgin english

 While the cities like Lagos, Abuja, Onitsha, and Kaduna speak pidgin, the very best pidgin is spoken in the South-South/Niger-Delta that encompasses Edo, Delta, Cross-River, Rivers, Bayelsa and Akwa-Ibom states.

 The reason is simple.
-The Portuguese came into pillaged Nigeria for business around the 1470s.
+The Portuguese pillaged Nigeria for business around the 1470s.

-In fact, a 1490s Portuguese trader wrote that at Benin, Cooper bracelets were more expensive than brass ones.
+In fact, a 1490s Portuguese trader wrote that at Benin, copper bracelets were more expensive than brass ones.

 These Portuguese expeditionists were in Nigeria to trade mineral resources, spices, spirits, and cowrie shells before they discovered slave trade, an already booming business.